-Anesthesia services provided by a non-network provider.
+Anesthesia services provided by a non-network provider, except as described in Surprise billing protections.

 C. Autism Spectrum Disorder

 Medica covers services to diagnose and treat autism spectrum disorder as described in the Benefit Chart section of this Policy.

 The following definitions apply for purposes of autism spectrum disorder services.